International health insurance is included in your program fees

 Go to your SLC email and find an email from Guard.me International Insurance.
 The subject line should be "Health Insurance Card".

 Once you have found the email with your insurance card, print the card and keep it with you.
-We recommend our students to put the card in their wallets.
-You will also receive a temporary password, which will allow you to access the Guard.me/slc portal.
+We recommend you put the card in your wallet.

-If you are not feeling good, and it is not a life-threatening situation (breathing problems, broken bones, blurry vision, severe stomach pain, bleeding that you can’t stop, etc.) you should visit a clinic.
-Guard.me has a specific page where you can find recommended clinics.
+If you are not feeling good, and it is not a life-threatening situation (breathing problems, broken bones, blurry vision, severe stomach pain, bleeding that you can’t stop, etc.) you should visit a clinic. guard.me can help you find recommended clinics.